 Newman has a support fund which any eligible, home student can apply for if they are experiencing financial hardship.

-Our care leaver contact advises all care leavers about the range of support available in areas such as Counselling and Mental Health, Welfare, Disability, Dyslexia and Academic Development.
-Care leavers are able to self-refer for support or can be referred via our care leaver contact.
-Care leaver support is fast tracked within student support.
+Our care leaver contact advises all care leavers about the range of support available, care leavers are able to self-refer for support or can be referred via our care leaver contact.

 Newman University’s Student Recruitment and Outreach team